wan-develop/python_proxy/README.md

 use the script uses argv so you need to specify the game server.

 _runing the program:_ `python3 proxy.py {server ip}`

+## parser_filter.py
+> This module is a filter, and used for treatment of the data passed.